dtcooper/vintage-pi-tv/README.md

-# Retro TV for Raspberry Pi
+# Vintage TV for Raspberry Pi

-Retro television for the Raspberry Pi that creates fake _channels_ and has vintage effects.
+Vintage television for the Raspberry Pi that creates fake _channels_ and has vintage effects.

 ## Requirements